 Susan Din is the Private Sector Partnerships and Operations Manager at the Tent Foundation.

-Prior to joining Tent, Susan worked for the United Nations High Commissioner for Refugees as a reporting and external relations officer in Cameroon, covering the humanitarian operations in response to the Nigerian and Central African Republic refugee crises.
+Prior to joining Tent, Susan worked for the United Nations High Commissioner for Refugees as a reporting and external relations officer in Cameroon, covering the humanitarian operations in response to the conflicts in Nigeria and the Central African Republic.
 Previously, Susan served as an executive assistant in the Office of the U.S. Ambassador to the United Nations at the U.S. State Department.
 She has also worked at the International Rescue Committee, Talent Beyond Boundaries, the Clinton Foundation, and the White House.

 Susan has a Master of Public Administration from Columbia University’s School of International and Public Affairs, and a BA in Foreign Affairs from the University of Virginia.